sadikbaba/ai-developer-roadmap/README.md

 🧭 Learning Philosophy

-Learn deeply
+Learn Deeply

 Do not move to the next subject just because you finished a playlist.

-Move forward when you can understand the fundamentals and apply them.
+Move forward when you understand the fundamentals and can apply them.

-Build while learning
+Build While Learning

 Every major stage should include practical projects.

-Review what you learn
+Take Useful Notes

-Keep notes, revisit difficult concepts, and document your mistakes.
+Write down concepts, patterns, mistakes, and important lessons in your own words.

-Learn to solve problems
+Learn to Solve Problems

 Do not only memorize code.

 Understand why the solution works.

-Ship real projects
+Ship Real Projects

 A finished project teaches more than an unfinished collection of tutorials.